 Segments and geographic information

 Operating segments are defined as components of an enterprise about which separate financial information is evaluated regularly by the chief operating decision maker in deciding how to allocate resources and in assessing performance.
 The Company defines the term “chief operating decision maker” to be its Chief Executive Officer.
-The Company’s Chief Executive Officer reviews the financial information presented on an entire company basis for purposes of allocating resources and evaluating its financial performance.
+The Company’s Chief Executive Officer reviews the financial information presented on an entire company basis for purposes of allocating resources and evaluating our financial performance.
 Accordingly, the Company has determined that it operates in a single reportable operating segment, managed on a consolidated basis, which the Company refers to as the Technology solutions segment.

-The chief operating decision maker uses net income (loss) in assessing the performance of and allocating resources to the Technology solutions segment.
+The chief operating decision maker uses net income (loss) in assessing the performance of and allocate resources to the Technology solutions segment.
 The chief operating decision maker uses actual versus budgeted net income (loss) in evaluating the performance of the Technology solutions segment.

-The accounting policies of the Technology solutions segment are the same as described in Note 3 - Summary of significant accounting policies.
+The accounting policies of the Technology solutions segment are the same as those described in Note 3 - Summary of significant accounting policies.
 As the Company operates in a single operating segment managed on a consolidated basis, the revenues of the Technology solutions segment are equal to the Company’s total revenues presented on the accompanying consolidated statements of operations.
 Additionally, revenues for each significant group of products and services is presented on the accompanying consolidated statements of operations.
 As the Company has only one operating segment, the Company does not have inter-segment sales or transfers.
-Additionally, the measure of segment profit for the Technology solutions segment is equal to the Company’s net loss presented on the accompanying consolidated statements of operations.
+Additionally, the measure of segment profit for the Technology solutions segment is equal to the Company’s Net loss presented on the accompanying consolidated statements of operations.

 Fiscal years ended January 31,